-1. Pack a boatload of tissues (not really because they have some in your bathroom), but holy crap are you gonna need them.
+1. Pack a boatload of tissues (not really because they have some in your bathroom), but holy moly are you gonna need them.
 If you’re anything like me and embarrassingly cry the moment the music starts playing in Disney movies, do NOT wear mascara.
 Like the moment we boarded the ship, the staff lined up and called out, “Welcome, Alpert family!!” and I felt like we were royalty and I had to blink really fast to keep the tears from spilling over.

 2. If you have a picturesque fantasy about lying beside the quiet pool and getting some rays, this is not the vacation for you.
 Don’t get me wrong, it is SUPER FUN and I would go again in a heartbeat, but the first time I walked out to the pool, I pretty much had a panic attack.
 Picture a mosh pit of rugrats.
-Like if I were an a-hole and was willing to step on kids’ heads, I could have walked from one side of the pool to the other without getting wet.
+Like if I were a total jerk and was willing to step on kids’ heads, I could have walked from one side of the pool to the other without getting wet.
 But the good news is, Disney makes everyone get out of the pool about every hour to clean it so the water never actually turns yellow.

 2B.
 And if you’re thinking, “That’s okay because I’m a mom I have the superhero ability to tune out the sound of children,” well, that’s good.
 Because then you’ll be able to hear the humungous jumbotron that’s constantly playing Disney movies outside on the pool deck.
 It was a kid’s dream-come-true.
 And since we came here to make my kids’ dreams come true, mission accomplished.

 3. The kids club is AWWWWWESOMMMMME.
 But listen up, because this is probably the smartest thing we did the whole trip.
 Before we dropped the little booger-snots off at the kids’ club, we took them there during an Open House.
 Nahhh, not because we needed to check it out first.
 It’s Disney for Pete’s sake.
 They’re better parents than I am.
-But Holden would have had a shit-fit if I dropped him off in some random place he didn’t know at all, so first we took him there to see it with us.
+But Holden would have had a fit if I dropped him off in some random place he didn’t know at all, so first we took him there to see it with us.
 That way when we took him back to go without us, he was super excited to go back and see the magic floor and the submarine and Pixie Hollow and the Monster University area, etc. etc. etc., while we got to eat at an adult-only amaaaaazing restaurant without any annoying rugrats ruining our fancy dinner.
 Uhhh, I mean I swear we missed our kids a lot.
 Can’t you tell?

 4. The price is not the price you pay to get on the boat.
-Drinks and gratuity cost a shitload in the end.
+Drinks and gratuity cost a boatload in the end.
 Like our bill after the cruise came to $1500.
 Is this boat rocking or am I about to pass out?
 I am fully in support of paying 20% to our servers and housekeepers because they TOTALLY deserved it, but still, minor heart attack.
 On the flip side, Disney makes sure that certain necessities like bottles of water and kid’s Tylenol and trips to the health center are actually very reasonable, which I think is awesome because these are not things you want to skimp on.
 Then again, blended adult drinks by the pool are also necessities you don’t want to skimp on and they cost like a million dollars.
-WTF, Disney?

 5. The food is seriously all you can eat!!
 Like for realz.
 Hmmmm, should I get the stuffed lobster or the beef tenderloin?
 Bwhahahahaha, trick question because I’m getting BOTH.
-I shit you not.
+I kid you not.
 You can sit down to the dinner table and order everything on the menu if you want.
 Which is particularly awesome when the dessert menu comes.

 WAITRESS: Would you like the molten chocolate lava cake, the crème brûlée (you know it’s a fancy dessert when it has all those accents!), or the banana split?